kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 author: ["Leon Kidlat"]
 date: 2025-04-01
 images:
-- /images/wtfpl-logo-png
+- /images/wtfpl-logo.png
 tags:
 - WTFPL
+- Do What The Fuck You Want To Public License
 kudlit: ‘single’ “double”
 ---
-WTFPL 3.0 is a permissive license that lets anyone do what the fuck they want to do with your creative work, without restrictions and conditions, or warranties of any kind.
+WTFPL 3.0 is a permissive license that lets anyone do WTF they want to do with a creative work licensed under it, without restrictions and conditions, or warranties of any kind.

-Below is the full text of the WTFPL 3.0.

 ````
   DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (WTFPL)